seathasky/FF14-MAC_ModSupport/README.md

 </p>
 <br><br>

 I will not support this mod in the Issue tracker at all, so please dont ask.
-Use at your own risk :)</h6>
+Use at your own risk :)</h6></div>

 ------------------------------------------------------------------------------------------------------------
 STEP 8: (optional) - So you want to use your FF14 Windows License instead of the Mac one.
 ------------------------------------------------------------------------------------------------------------

- <h6>If you want to use a FF14 windows license instead, run Marzents script https://github.com/marzent/ffxiv-on-mac/
+ <div align="center"><h6>If you want to use a FF14 windows license instead, run Marzents script https://github.com/marzent/ffxiv-on-mac/

    it will patch your crossover and you will have to add the following key into your registry via `regedit`:
    <br>